scala/docs.scala-lang/contribute/guide.md

 For larger, more ambitious changes (e.g. new language features), the first step to making a change is to discuss it with the community at large, to make sure everyone agrees on the idea and on the implementation plan.
-Announce the change on the [scala-internals](http://groups.google.com/group/scala-internals) mailing list and get developer feedback.
+Announce the change on the [Scala Contributors](https://contributors.scala-lang.org/) mailing list and get developer feedback.
 For really complex changes, a [Scala Improvement Process (SIP)](http://docs.scala-lang.org/sips/) document might be required, but the first step is always to discuss it on the mailing list and if a SIP is required, that will be discussed on the mailing list.

 Contributions, big or small, simple or complex, controversial or undisputed, need to materialize as patches against the Scala project source tree.
 The [hacker guide](/contribute/hacker-guide/) will explain how to materialize your idea into a full-fledged pull request against the Scala code base.